Darron Lee: Kansas City Chiefs

 On May 15, 2019, the Jets traded Lee to the Chiefs for a 2020 sixth round draft pick.
 Lee was a member of the Super Bowl LIV winning Chiefs, who defeated the San Francisco 49ers 31–20, though he was inactive for the game itself.

 After becoming a free agent in March 2020, Lee was suspended for the first four weeks of the 2020 NFL season on September 10, 2020.
-He was reinstated from suspension on October 6, 2020.
+He was reinstated from suspension on October 6.

 Buffalo Bills

-On November 2, 2020, Lee was signed to the Bills practice squad.
-He was elevated to the active roster on November 14 and November 28 for the team's weeks 10 and 12 games against the Cardinals and Los Angeles Chargers, and reverted to the practice squad after each game.
+On November 2, 2020, Lee was signed to the Buffalo Bills' practice squad.
+He was elevated to the active roster on November 14 and November 28 for the team's Weeks 10 and 12 games against the Arizona Cardinals and Los Angeles Chargers, and reverted to the practice squad after each game.
 His practice squad contract with the team expired after the season on February 1, 2021.

 Las Vegas Raiders

 On June 17, 2021, Lee signed with the Las Vegas Raiders.
-He was placed on injured reserve on August 24, 2021.
-He was released on August 30.
+He was placed on injured reserve on August 24.
+Lee was released by the Raiders on August 30.

 Personal life

 On June 4, 2017, Lee was involved in a verbal altercation with a woman at the Governors Ball Music Festival on Randall's Island.
 Leonard Williams had pulled Lee away from the fracas, and restrained him.
-On June 26, 2023, an arrest warrant was issued for Lee when he didn't show up for a court appearance.
+On June 26, 2023, an arrest warrant was issued for Lee when he failed to show up for a court appearance.

+Arrest

+On February 6, 2026, Lee was arrested for first-degree murder in the death of his girlfriend, Gabriella Perpetuo.
+At the time, Lee was on probation in Ohio and Florida.
+Perpetuo suffered numerous injuries, though the autopsy reported the cause of death as blunt force trauma.
+Lee's ChatGPT logs where he asked the chatbot about injuries were presented as evidence to the grand jury.
+On June 11, 2026, Lee was indicted in Hamilton County, Tennessee on a first-degree murder charge.
+Prosecutors were still considering pursuing the death penalty at the time of the indictment.